A labeled diagram showing how rip currents form and how to escape safely, with arrows indicating the current flow and swim directions.

 • 🟣 Purple: Dangerous marine life present (jellyfish, stingrays, etc.)

-Tip: Check the posted flags daily at public access points — or sign up for beach flag alerts to stay updated in real time.
+Tip: Always check the posted beach flags at public access points before entering the water, or sign up for local beach flag text alerts for real-time updates.

 Subscribe to Beach Flag Text Alerts